latentspace.

 Expression of Loss functions

-In the paper, the key loss functions to optimize floor plans consists of four parts.
-The below contents are excerpted from the paper:
+In the paper, the key loss functions used to optimize floor plans consist of four main components.
+The contents below are excerpted from the paper:

 1. Wall loss: As the unconstrained Voronoi diagram typically produce undesirable fluctuations in the wall orientations, we design a tailored loss function to regularize the wall complexity.
 Inspired by the Cubic Stylization, we regularize the \(\mathcal{L}_1\) norm of the wall length. \(L_1\) norm is defined as \(v_x + v_y\) (norm of \(x\) + norm of \(y\)), therefore the \(\mathcal{L}_{\text{wall}}\) has the minimal when vector \(\mathbb{v}_j - \mathbb{v}_i\) is vertical or horizontal. \[ \,\\ \mathcal{L}_{\text{wall}} = w_{\text{wall}} \sum_{(v_i, v_j) \, \in \, \mathcal{E}} ||\, \mathbb{v}_i - \mathbb{v}_j \,||_{L1} \,\\ \] where \(\mathcal{E}\) denotes the set of edges of the Voronoi cells between two adjacent rooms and the \(\mathbb{v}_i\) and \(\mathbb{v}_j\) denote the Voronoi vertices belonging to the edge.